 Recommended Riding Gear:

-300 Level – The above plus – Chest protector (Chest, Solder and Back protection), Knee or Elbow guards, Reinforced gloves, Kidney Belts and dust protection.
-Most people ride at this level for extensive off road travel.
-Good protection, relative comfort and moveability.
+300 Level – The above plus – Chest protector (Chest, Shoulder and Back protection), Knee or Elbow guards, Reinforced gloves, Kidney Belts and dust protection.
+Most people ride at this level for extended off-road travel.
+Good protection, relative comfort, and moveability.

-400 Level – The above plus – Neck braces, Knee braces Advanced$ riding gear (Carbon helmets I would group in this).
+400 Level – The above plus – Neck braces, Knee brace riding gear (Carbon helmets I would group in this).
 The best class to be in upon financial barrier to entry.

 Rider Tips, Bike Set Up, Safe Riding:

 1. Know your abilities and comfort level of riding.
-Death Valley has some of the most varied riding terrain from paved cruising to level 5 single track.
-Rocks and sand are part of just about every non-paved road/track in DV.
+Rocks and sand are part of just about every non-paved road/track in the desert.
 Research the area, find the places you want to see, talk to other riders.

-2. Proper bike set up for riding DV is important.
-This is something that finds many first time riders in DV stranded or hurt for all the wrong reasons.
+2. Proper bike set up for riding in the desert is important.
+This is something that finds many riders get stranded or hurt for all the wrong reasons.
 The topic can be debated endlessly regarding do’s and don’ts.
-This is also a difficult topic due to the diversity of the types of bikes that are brought to the DV Noob Rally.
 If you are joining a ride with a designated ride leader and sweep, the leader and or sweep should check over your bike prior to the ride.
 If they are not comfortable with your set up, be prepared to not be part of their ride.
 Here are some pretty basic things to address:

-– Your bike is in good running condition, DV is the wrong place to bring a bike that may or may not get you back to camp.
+– Your bike is in good running condition, the “desert” is the wrong place to bring a bike that may or may not get you back to camp.

 – Lay your bike on the ground and be sure you can pick it up on your own.